 1 bunch cilantro, chopped

-Meanwhile, heat a large pan over medium and coat with olive oil.
+Meanwhile, heat a pan over medium heat and coat with olive oil.
 Sauté onion with 1 teaspoon of kosher salt for 5 minutes until soft.
-Add the black beans, green chilis, cumin, chili powder, paprika, garlic powder, and cayenne.
+Add the garlic and continue to sauté for another minute.
+Add the black beans, cumin, chili powder, cayenne, and a hefty pinch of both salt and pepper.
 Cook for 5 minutes, smashing some of the black beans against the pan with a wooden spoon to crush the beans.

-Warm tortillas in the microwave before building tacos.
-Fill tacos with butternut squash, the black bean mixture, crumbled goat cheese, radish, avocado, salsa, hot sauce, cilantro, and more.
+Warm the tortillas in the microwave before building tacos.
+Fill tacos with the roasted butternut squash, black bean/onion mixture, crumbled goat cheese, radish, avocado, cilantro, and a drizzle of sriracha sauce.